FilippoRomeo/mnist/README.md

 3. Configure environment variables.
 4. Run `docker-compose up --build` to start the app.
 5. Ensure the app is accessible via a public IP or domain.

-This guide provides all necessary steps to set up and deploy the MNIST classification project efficiently. 🚀